Skip to content

 A professional technical guide from Stucco Champions titled "Introduction to One Coat Plastering Products," showing a technician kneeling to apply a smooth finish coat from a bag of One Coat Plaster while a couple reviews an instructional manual nearby.

-In the modern construction landscape, "One Coat" stucco (often called fiber-reinforced stucco) has replaced traditional three-coat systems for many residential projects.
-This is not because it is "cheap," but because it is engineered for speed and efficiency without sacrificing strength.
+In the modern construction landscape, "One-Coat" stucco (a fiberglass-reinforced cement base) has rapidly replaced traditional three-coat systems for many residential projects.
+This is not because it is a cheap shortcut, but because it is engineered for construction speed and high flexural strength.

-These proprietary mixes contain chopped fiberglass strands and acrylic polymers that allow for a single, thick application (3/8" to 1/2") that resists cracking.
+These proprietary mixes contain chopped fiberglass strands and acrylic polymers that allow for a single, thick base application (typically 3/8" to 1/2") that strongly resists cracking.
 However, choosing the right manufacturer is critical.
-This guide breaks down the major players in the market and the specific products we trust.
+This guide breaks down the major players in the market.

 1. Omega Products International (The West Coast Standard)